A look back at The Colour Out of Space…

 The narrator is an unnamed Boston surveyor relaying his encounter in the hill county West of the fictional town of Arkham.
 He records the account from a local name Ammi Pierce who tells him of the “strange days”, a period in the not to distant past.
 Ammi relays the story of Nahum Gardener and his family.

 When a meteorite lands on the Gardener land, the news reaches as far Miskatonic University.
 As professors begin trying to make sense of the unearthly visitor, the meteorite disappears and the effects it has on the land becomes apparent.
-The crops on the Gardener property begin to grow large and vibrant but are tainted and inedible.
+The crops on the Gardener property begin to grow large and vibrant but are sour and inedible.
 Soon, the decay begins to affect the live stock and even the family.

 As the family succumbs to various illnesses, mental and physical, one of the children goes missing.
 Nahum claims that something is in the well and it took the child.
 When the police arrive to investigate, the last of the meteorite’s effects leaves none questioning the presence on the Gardner farm.